Saschamz/userscripts/README.md

 You'll need a plugin like [Tampmonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) before installing any scripts.

-> DISCLAIMER: You might want to go into settings and disable automatic script updates for Tampermonkey to
+> DISCLAIMER: You might want to go into settings and disable automatic script updates for Tampermonkey.

+## 👩‍💻→👨‍💻 Untrusted State Helper

+Helper UI to export/import state for [untrusted](https://alexnisnevich.github.io/untrusted/) between users.

+Created as a remote mob programming exercise tool to avoid the tedious setup of desktop remote control applications.

+### How to use

+1. Press the export state button (it will copy your localStorage as JSON to your clipboard).
+2. Send the JSON to another person.
+3. (other person) Press the import state button and paste the JSON into the prompt.

 ## 🌈 Console++